sidd-1337/rocnikovy-projekt/README.md

 ---

-# Timetable maker
+### How to run the project

+Details how to run the project can be found here: [Documentation](https://github.com/sidd-1337/rocnikovy-projekt/wiki/How-to-run-the-project%3F)

+---

+#### Creators
-made by Siddharth Shukla, Nela Bulavová, Matyáš Grendysa
+Siddharth Shukla, Nela Bulavová, Matyáš Grendysa